 Select which actions should be performed when a bell is rung at the Door Station.
-Doorbell ringing can be trigaered by pressing one of the existing bell buttons (camera, keypad or bell module) or by entering a "contact number" defined previously when training in RFID cards on the keypad.
+Doorbell ringing can be triggered by pressing one of the existing bell buttons (camera, keypad or bell module) or by entering a "contact number" defined previously when training in RFID cards on the keypad.

 - 1. Select the contact number (person) and/or bell for which an action profile will be entered. - 2.
-Select whether a doorbell ring at the Door Station should be answered - Without ringing at the remote station - With a rinaina and a message for visitors if the homeowner does not answer - Only with a message for the visitor. - 3.
-If the ringing and message profile was previously selected: - Now select the remote station or enter a new remote station that will indicate when the doorbell at the Door Station is rung. - If you select MxEasy as Remote Station, the IP address of the computer on which MxEasy runs must be entered or selected.
+Select whether a doorbell ring should be answered - without ringing at the remote station (no phone ring) - only with ringing (ring only) - with ringing and mailbox (ringing and visitors can leave messages if the homeowner does not answer) - with mailbox only (no ringing, visitors can immediately leave messages) - with announcement only for the visitor. - 3.
+If the ringing and mailbox profile was previously selected: - Now select the remote station or enter a new remote station that will indicate when the doorbell at the Door Station is rung. - If you select MxEasy as Remote Station, the IP address of the computer on which MxEasy runs must be entered or selected.
 For a Voice over IP call, either a SIP number or an IP address for the VoIP telephone to be called must be entered or selected, depending on the configuration.
-The SIP number is displayed as "101".
-This is the name that was specified on the SIP server for the Grandstream models.
-"101" is then resolved in the real IP address of the Grandstream
+The SIP number is displayed as "\101".
+This is the name that was specified on the SIP server for the Grandstream models. "\101" is then resolved in the real IP address of the Grandstream. - Select how much time should elapse without the doorbell being answered before a message should be played to the visitor. - Select a message that should be played to the visitor. - Activate the checkbox Record Message if the visitor should have the option of leaving a message. - 4.
+If the mailbox only profile was previously selected: - Select a message that should be played to the visitor. - Activate the checkbox Record Message if the visitor should have the option of leaving a message. - 5.
+Click on the Continue button.
+The door camera is reconfigured.
+The "Overview" window opens.